MEET THE TEAM

 Maggi Livingstone is our lead archivist, archiving the correspondence, notebooks and original manuscripts in the Hypatia Trust collections so that they can be preserved for the long term and made accessible for future generations to enjoy.

-Florence Browne manages the Hypatia Trust's social media, and has recently arrived in Cornwall after completing an MA in Ethnographic and Documentary Film at UCL.
-Alongside her work for Hypatia she is helping to develop creative local projects with Awen Productions and is busy promoting her most recent film, 'Just As I Am', an exploration of the experiences of gay clergy in the Church of England.
+Florence Browne manages the Hypatia Trust's social media and publicity, and has arrived in Cornwall after completing an MA in Ethnographic and Documentary Film at UCL and a BA in Music from Durham.
+Alongside her work for Hypatia she works as a freelance filmmaker, researcher and editor, and is busy promoting her most recent film, 'Just As I Am', an exploration of the experiences of gay clergy in the Church of England.

 Miki Ashton Studied at the Chelsea School of Art and Middlesex University where she received a BA in Product Design.
 She was born and worked in London for many years before moving to Penzance, Cornwall in 2003 where she ran several restaurants.
 Miki is now the director of her own design consultancy 10 Ten Design Studio and somehow still manages to find time to be Melissa's hardest working right hand woman for the Hypatia Trust!
 When Miki isn't working you'll find her with husband Justin and faithful pooch Eric out at sea fishing off the rocks.
 However, despite admitting to rarely catching supper Miki wont give away the location of this her prize spot!